Jason Soles of Gods Below Interview

 Marc17: So you have a lot of your pieces have evocative names.
 I think there's a hunter's mask and other things or is there?

-Jason Soles: There's about 200 hunters masks.
-It's just the style.
-I was with Ann Koi on a trip through the East Coast in ‘99.
-I think we were there for New Year's Eve ‘99.
-And we were visiting a friend of Ann's who mentioned bow hunting his neighbors, and that kind of stuck with me.
+Jason Soles: There are about 200 hunter’s masks.
+It's just a name I chose for that style of mask with the skull plate, antlers, etc. The name stuck with me from a trip I took with AS Koi across the East Coast over New Years ’99.
+We were visiting a friend of AS's who mentioned bow hunting his neighbors, and that kind of stuck with me.
 So I've been making masks for people to wear while they bow hunt their neighbors for the last, you know, 27 years or whatever.

 Marc17: What about your other pieces?
 Do they have like, do you have any like fictional mythology or real mythology that goes with them?